Vessel Delivery & Handover Services

 Post-Purchase Repair and Drydock Planning

-SVC Marine can support buyers with repair planning after vessel delivery, including:
+SVC Marine handles post-purchase repair planning after vessel delivery, including:

 • Defect list review after inspection or delivery